Saggarwal9/Code_Foo_8/Back_End/readme.md

 To compile on terminal: javac -cp .;first.jar;second.jar;third.jar \*.java
 To execute: java -cp .;first.jar;second.jar;third.jar Parse

 (First: my-sql-connector-java-5.1.46-bin.jar , second:my-sql-connector-java-5.1.46.jar , third: okhttp-3.10.0.jar)

 **Linux**
 I don't have a linux machine, but on searching online, one can compile using : instead of ; in the above prompts.
-For instance, javac -cp .\:my-sql-connector-java-5.1.46.jar\:my-sql-connector-java-5.1.46-bin.jar\:okhttp-3.10.0.jar \*.java
+For instance, javac -cp .\:first.jar\:second.jar\:third.jar \*.java

 # Requirements (IMPORTANT)
 Requires a one-time log-in to your MySQL service.
 The program (Weakly) encrypts the password and stores it in a "Credentials.txt" file, which is later used for auto log-in if the progam is executed again.